rigoudyg/climaf/doc/scripts/lines.rst

   - an ensemble dataset which can be up to 4-dimensional, but with only one non-degenerated dimension.
-All members are (yet) assumed to have the same vector size
+All members are (yet) assumed to have the same vector size.
+Works best when dimension is time.
+For other case ssee standard operator ``curves``

 **Mandatory arguments**:

-  - ``var`` : name of the variable to plot (must be the same for all members)
+  - None

 **Optional arguments**: